 Some information, such as boot information is only outputted directly to the console.
-In order to capture this information you have to connect directly to the switch through its management interface, either a serial cable or an RJ-45 connection.
+To capture this information, you must connect directly to the switch through its management interface, either a serial cable or an RJ-45 connector that is specifically used for Ethernet connection to the management network.

 - 1. Connect directly to the switch using hyperterminal. - 2.
-Log in to the switch using an account assigned to the admin role.

-3. Set the utility to capture output from the screen.
+Log in to the switch using an account with admin permissions. - 3.
+Set the utility to capture output from the screen.